cjwinchester/sarpy-property-looker-upper/README.md

-sarpy-property-looker-upper
+Sarpy bulk property search
 ===========================

-Feed it a list of Sarpy County parcel IDs in Sarpy County.
+Feed in a list of Sarpy County parcel IDs.
 Get back tax and assessment information.